lmarzocchetti/c-template/README.md

 - GLib: Container (and much more) library.
 (Use if you need more abstraction like Objects, Async, etc)
 - Interface99: Macro library to have static and dynamic interfaces in C
 - Datatype99: Macro library to have sum types in C
+- CException: Library that implement a simple Exception mechanism (setjmp/longjmp)

 For now these are the only included libraries, but it can change in the future (suggestions are appreciated)